-Carriers will launch their blank sailing programs in late December / early 2018.
+Carriers will launch their blank sailing programs in late December of last year / early January of this year.
 They will likely make this announcement as late as possible to retain unpredictability in the market, in an effort to make GRI/PSS stick.
 Depending on the strength of the market, carriers may add additional capacity to match demand.

 We are working very closely with our partners, and with the carriers, to stay in the loop; we’ll be sharing updates as additional information becomes available.

-In advance of Chinese New Year, space will be tight and most services will be full.
+In advance of Chinese New Year, ocean freight space will be tight and most freight services will be full.

 After Chinese New Year, carriers will have more blank sailings in order to better align capacity to demand.
-This will mean fewer voyages and services available in the week or two after CNY.
+This will mean fewer voyages and services available in a week or two after CNY.

 How can I prepare for Chinese New Year?

-The best strategy is to plan ahead and work closely with us.
-You should plan to book your transportation (especially ocean) at least three weeks prior to Chinese New Year; the earlier, the better.
-If possible, share a forecast with your Flexport team.
+The best strategy is to plan ahead and work closely with your supply chain vendors.
+You should plan to book your transportation (especially ocean) at least 3-4 weeks prior to Chinese New Year; the earlier, the better.
+If possible, share a forecast with your vendors.